Solder paste: Storage

-Solder paste must be refrigerated when transported and stored in an airtight container at a temperature between 0-10 °C. It should be warmed to room temperature for use.
+Solder paste must be refrigerated when transported and stored in an airtight container at a temperature between 0 and 10 °C. It should be warmed to room temperature for use.

 Recently, new solder pastes have been introduced that remain stable at 26.5 °C for one year and at 40 °C for one month.

 Exposure of the solder particles, in their raw powder form, to air causes them to oxidize, so exposure should be minimized.

 Evaluation

-The main reason why evaluation of solder paste is necessary, is because 50-90% of all defects result from printing problems.
+The main reason why evaluation of solder paste is necessary, is because 50–90% of all defects result from printing problems.
 Hence, paste evaluation is critical.

 This procedure is quite thorough, yet minimizes the amount of testing required to differentiate between excellent and poor solder pastes.
 If multiple solder pastes are evaluated, the procedure can be used to eliminate the poor pastes from their poor printing quality.
 Further testing, such as solder reflow performance, solder joint quality, and reliability testing can then be performed on the solder paste finalists.